 They keep these games alive by opening up the landscape and creating replayability with brand new challenges.

-So if you’re looking for a true challenge for a nuzlocke run, or if you simply want to re-live the classic experience with a twist, this list of our favorite gen 1 hacks is sure to help you find the place to start.
+So if you’re looking for more Kanto fun, or maybe a hard nuzlocke run, or if you simply want to re-live that classic experience with a twist, this list of our favorite gen 1 hacks is sure to help you find a few to get started.

 10. Red Gen VI Typing